pulkitm45/InterviewPreparation/React/lifecycle.md

 Components -- they are reusable independent UI which has functionality and behaviours Elements -- they represent the structure of the ui.
 High Order Components -- these are components that take another component as an input and returns new compoonent with enhanced functionality/ they are used to reuse logic etc.

+Redux -- Redux is a state management library.
+It provides a centralized store to manage application state.
+1) we need to create store using create store 2)Define actions Actions which contain information about what happened 3)Create reducer that take the current state and an action as arguments and return a new state.
+4)Dispatch action will trigger state change useDispatch hook can be used.5) useSelector to access the new state.